travis-ci/travis-cookbooks/README.md

 * `trusty64`: this VM is experimental and is not automatically started (to be used with [ha-feature-trusty development branch](https://github.com/travis-ci/travis-cookbooks/tree/ha-feature-trusty)).
 See also related [open issues](https://github.com/travis-ci/travis-ci/issues?q=is%3Aopen+is%3Aissue+label%3Atrusty+label%3Atravis-cookbooks)).
 * `win8`: this VM is [experimental](https://github.com/travis-ci/travis-cookbooks/commits/ha-feature-windows) and is not automatically started.

 By default, Vagrant is configured to provision the `worker_standard` role.
-There are [more possible setups](https://github.com/travis-ci/travis-images/tree/master/templates) (`worker_ruby`, `worker_python`, etc.) but since all Travis worker machines are based on `worker_standard` it provides good cookbook coverage.
+There are [more possible setups](https://github.com/travis-ci/travis-cookbooks/tree/master/vm_templates) (`ruby`, `python`, etc.) but since all Travis worker machines are based on `worker_standard` it provides good cookbook coverage.
 It is also possible to narrow down the Chef run list to only install a specific set of cookbooks, as commented in the `Vagrantfile` itself.

 #### Usage